mono/website/docs/getting-started/install/mac/index.md

 title: Install Mono on Mac OS X
 ---

-Mono runs on Mac, this page describes the various features available for users who want to use Mono on Mac as well as using Mono-based technologies on Mac Operating System
+Mono runs on Mac, this page describes the various features available for users who want to use Mono on Mac as well as using Mono-based technologies on Mac OS X

 Installing Mono on Mac OS X is very simple: